vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/versions/0.10.0/create-wallet-v0.10.md

 **Important:** You will need to use Vega Wallet version 0.9.2 or above to connect to Vega Mainnet. **We recommend always using the [latest released version of Vega Wallet](/docs/tools/vega-wallet/CLI-wallet/create-wallet).** These instructions cover versions 0.9.2 through 0.10.0.

 These instructions are written to be used in command line.
-Below, in the snippets, you'll see commands in `highlighted text`.
+Below, you'll see commands in the code blocks for each operating system.
 Copy those instructions and paste them into your command line interface.

 ### Download file